jzrake/ctf/_sections/test-page.md

 reflects off the other walls multiple times.
 The interaction of the shock with various contact discontinuities helps diagnose the ability of various schemes to limit artificial dissipation of contacts.
-This test is also a stringent test of the code's x-y symmetry.
+This test is also a stringent test of the code's $x-y$ symmetry.
 If the problem is run sufficiently long, any bug which breaks the reflectional symmetry will show up by skewing the features above or below the diagonal.

 $$ \left(\begin{array}{c} \rho \\ p \\ u \\ v\end{array}\right) =
 \begin{cases}